sam-luby/Cluedo/README.md

 Accusations not in notebook,
 Fitting 2 players in 1 room,
-Players with same first letter in name need new character
+Players with same first letter in name need new character Movement on second turn when player starts there turn inside a room

 THINGS TO FIX/REFACTOR
 Board scanner